Kandor (comics): Silver Age

-The first Kandor story, "The Super-Duel in Space", establishes that Kandor — Krypton's capital city — had been stolen years before the planet exploded.
-Superman has no powers when he's inside the jar, because "Krypton's gravity-conditions are duplicated" in the bottle.
-Kandorians, focused on scientific progress, build robots, rockets and an artificial sun.
-Superman meets a Kandorian scientist named Kimda who tells him that Brainiac's Hyper-Ray can reverse the miniaturization process.
-Superman liberates all of Brainiac's bottled cities, except for Kandor, because the Hyper-Ray runs out of cosmic-power.
-He brings it to the Fortress of Solitude, with a resolution to "restore it to normal size... someday!
-Who knows?"
+The first Kandor story, "The Super-Duel in Space", establishes that Kandor — Krypton's capital city — was stolen years before the planet exploded.
+Superman has no powers when he is inside the jar due to Kandor artificially replicating Krypton's environment.
+Superman liberates all of Brainiac's bottled cities, except for Kandor.
+He brings it to the Fortress of Solitude, resolving to eventually restore it to normal size.

-In 1960, Otto Binder and Curt Swan introduced the Superman Emergency Squad, a group of volunteer Kandorians who happen to look just like Superman, and occasionally leave the jar to assist him in times of trouble like the story "The Mystery of the Tiny Supermen!"
-They use a special scientific process to enlarge themselves to the size of dolls, and when they leave the jar, they gain Superman-like powers.
-In a crisis, the swarm heads out to assist.
+In 1960, Otto Binder and Curt Swan introduced the Superman Emergency Squad, a group of volunteer Kandorians who occasionally assist Superman, using technology to enlarge themselves to the size of dolls.

 Post-Crisis

 When the DC Universe continuity was rebooted in the 1985-86 miniseries Crisis on Infinite Earths, Kandor's history was changed.
 In this version of the story, Kandor was destroyed a thousand years before Krypton's end, blown up with an atomic device by the terrorist organization Black Zero.

 A new version of Kandor was introduced in 1996, this one populated with a collection of various alien species, held in a prison that looked like a bottle but was actually an extra-dimensional space, created by the alien wizard Tolos.

 Superman's history was shaken up again with the 2003-2004 miniseries Superman: Birthright, which replaced the post-Crisis status quo with a new version of Superman's early years.
 In this continuity, the city was stolen and shrunk by Brainiac.
+A telepathic version of Kandor is present within the Joe Kelly series Superman: Godfall, controlled by Lyla.

-The storylines and relaunches Infinite Crisis (2005-2006), Superman: New Krypton (2009-2009) (2008-2009), The New 52 (2011) and DC Rebirth (2016) have resulted in a number of different versions of Kandor, with varying degrees of resemblance to the original Silver Age creation.
-In the New Krypton world, the city is enlarged but its people come into conflict with Earth and suffer heavy casualties thanks to the machinations of Lex Luthor.
-In The New 52 they are manipulated into seeing Superman as their captor rather than their savior for failing to enlarge them.
+The storylines and relaunches Infinite Crisis (2005-2006), Superman: New Krypton (2009-2009), The New 52 (2011) and DC Rebirth (2016) have resulted in a number of different versions of Kandor, with varying degrees of resemblance to the original Silver Age creation.
+In the New Krypton world, the city is enlarged, but its people come into conflict with Earth and suffer heavy casualties thanks to the machinations of Lex Luthor.
+In The New 52, the Kandorians are manipulated into seeing Superman as their captor rather than their savior for failing to enlarge them.